 Well-Applied Glazing on Leather Handles and Trim

 The glazing on the edges of authentic Louis Vuitton handles is always carefully and evenly applied.
 Counterfeit bags often have sloppy or uneven glazing.
-Glazing color can differ on counterfeit Louis Vuitton pieces as well.
+Glazing color can differ on counterfeit Louis Vuitton pieces as well, but the glazing should not be a vibrant red.

 Proper Louis Vuitton Interior Materials